-Enterprise Products Partners LP said Monday it signed a 30-year agreement to gather and process ExxonMobil's Piceance Basin natural gas production in Colorado.
+Enterprise Products Partners LP last Monday signed a 30-year agreement to gather and process ExxonMobil's Piceance Basin natural gas production in Colorado.
 The fee-based contract requires Enterprise to invest about $185 million to build new gathering and treating facilities to compress and treat ExxonMobil's gas production, extract the natural gas liquids (NGL) and deliver the gas to interstate pipelines.
 Construction is expected to be completed in late 2008.

 ExxonMobil's Piceance Basin development project encompasses more than 29,000 acres in Rio Blanco County, CO.
 All of the gas from these properties will be dedicated to the Enterprise facilities.
 The agreement includes an option for Enterprise to recover NGL beyond what's extracted to condition the gas to meet downstream pipeline specifications.

 "As part of the services we are providing ExxonMobil under this agreement, Enterprise has the option to extract additional NGLs at its Meeker processing plant currently under construction in the Piceance Basin," said Enterprise CEO Robert G. Phillips.
 "The NGLs associated with this project will be transported to market through Enterprise's Mid-America Pipeline system, which is currently being expanded in the region."